Harjit Bhogal

 About me

 I'm an Associate Professor of Philosophy at the University of Maryland, College Park.
 I work mainly in philosophy of science and metaphysics.
-Though recently I've been doing some work in metaethics and normative ethics.
+Though recently I've been doing some work in metaethics.

 Before coming to Maryland I received my PhD from NYU in 2017.
 My thesis was about explanation in the special sciences.
 Before that I did a B.Phil in Philosophy and a BA in Philosophy, Politics and Economics, both at the University of Oxford.